techmatlock/c0524-code-solutions/react-effects/react-effects-quiz-notes.md

 - When do Effects run?

-After the first render and after every update.
+After the first render, dependencies change, and after screen updates.

 - What function is used to declare an Effect?

-useEffect
+useEffect hook.

 - What are Effect dependencies and how do you declare them?

-An array of values that the effect depends on.
+An array of values that the effect depends on (listen for state changes).
 You declare them inside brackets as the second argument after the setup function in useEffect.

 - Why would you want to clean up from an Effect?